 Students will have the opportunity to experience a variety of assessment processes in lessons by answering and asking questions as well as assessing through self and peer assessment.
 Technology is important in the ever changing landscape and moving forward student will be involved in using iPads for video analysis and to see model performances in action.
 This all-encompassing approach will develop the needs of all students to demonstrate their unlimited potential.

 Performance and understanding in core physical education lesson could develop a passion for further study and this could lead to a choice to student at key stage 4 (please see KS4 PE) and develop their knowledge further.
 In lessons PE staff take this in to consideration when planning and delivering lesson and always input GCSE PE content in to the lessons to give a flavour of what they would expect to study at KS4.

 All students follow a compulsory core programme of Physical Education in Years 9, 10 and 11, covering a wide range of games and sporting activities.
-Students will have 4 lessons a fortnight and will be able to choose from a variety of options which include more traditional sports such as football and netball, as well as alternative sports such as trampolining, handball and Rock-it Ball.
+Students will have three lessons a fortnight and will be able to choose from a variety of options which include more traditional sports such as football and netball, as well as alternative sports such as trampolining, handball and Rock-it Ball.
 There will also be the opportunity for students to gain the Sports Leaders Level 1 Award and the Dance Leaders Level 1 Award.

-Course title and type of qualification: GCSE PE
+Course title and type of qualification: Physical Education GCSE

 Students work on improving their practical grades in practical lessons throughout the course.
-Candidates can be assessed in sports that they do not do in school, such as horse-riding or skiing.
+They can also be assessed in sports they do outside of school such as boxing, dance or gymnastics etc.

 The theoretical element is comprised of a variety of different sections including topics.
 Some examples of the topics we cover are: